2018/19 RBC Emerging Artists Project

 I strongly believe that I could grow as an artist under Peggy’s tutelage and leadership.
 This opportunity is of interest to me because I believe I have a lot to offer but more importantly I have a lot to learn.
 This Emerging Artist Program will be the perfect outlet for me to continue my journey as a performer and as a person.

-· shadow our company dancers in rehearsals for the upcoming work, who we are in the dark
+· shadow our company dancers in rehearsals for the exciting new work, who we are in the dark.

 2017/18 RBC Emerging Artists Project